SLAPaper/CppAssignment/README.md

 The assignment #3 is a little bit too easy and fuzzy.
 The teacher provided a very ambiguous assignment requirements, and I just do it in the way I like.

+The assignment #4 is the most boring one.
+In fact, the teacher provided a bunch of topics to choose from, and, here comes the ridiculous point, it's required that the total lines of the homework shall exceed 800 lines.
+I wonder why it isn't "shorter is better" or "faster is better" when there is a given topic.

 ## CppAssignment2

 re-implementation of `std::vector` and `std::list`